metomi/rose/sphinx/tutorial/rose/furthertopics/optional-configurations.rst

 :ref:`command-rose-config` command providing the configuration files in the order they would be loaded::

-   rose config --file rose-app.conf --file opt/rose-app-fudge-sundae --file chocolate
+   rose config --file rose-app.conf --file opt/rose-app-fudge-sundae.conf --file opt/rose-app-chocolate.conf

 You should see: